Skip to main content

 • Inspect for Leaks: To avoid flooding and water-related damage, check for leaks throughout the year.

 • Maintain Your Water Heater Properly: As a part of your routine maintenance, you should get your water heater maintained once a year.
-If you’re a member of our Greenshield Maintenance Plan, you can automatically get your water heater and other plumbing systems inspected and maintained by a professional.
+If you’re a member of our Greenshield Membership Plan, you can automatically get your water heater and other plumbing systems inspected and maintained by a professional.

 • Keep Your Drains Clean: To prevent clogs from happening, don’t pour fats, oil, or grease down your drains.
 Additionally, you should make sure young children don’t flush any toys or other non-flushable items down the toilet.